Limitations of the Macaulay matrix approach for using the HHL algorithm to solve multivariate polynomial systems: Discussion

 \section{Discussion}

 The Boolean Macaulay linear system approach is an interesting framework to study giving insights to the limitations and capabilities of quantum computation.
 On one hand, a lot of problems such as Factoring, Graph isomorphism, and Learning with binary errors can be put into this single framework.
-On the other hand, the Factoring problem is known to be inside BQP by Shor's algorithm, therefore, if we can find an approach to get around the curse of the condition number of the Boolean Macaulay linear system derived from the Factoring problem, then we might be able to extend the result to other problems, such as Graph Isomorphism and Learning with binary errors, revealing new capabilities of quantum computation.
+On the other hand, the QLS algorithm used for the (Boolean) Macaulay linear system is $\mathsf{BQP}$-complete and the Factoring problem is known to be inside BQP by Shor's algorithm, therefore, if we can find an approach to get around the curse of the condition number of the Boolean Macaulay linear system derived from the Factoring problem, then we might be able to extend the result to other problems, such as Graph Isomorphism and Learning with binary errors, revealing new capabilities of quantum computation.

 Our analytical lower bound on the condition number decreases when there are multiple solutions of the polynomial systems, but the polynomial systems used for cryptography purpose usually have one or few solutions~\cite{caminata2017solving}, so our result gives strong evidence that the QLS algorithm cannot be used for attacking cryptosystems via the Macaulay matrix approach.
 Also, we suspect that having many solutions will not make the QLS algorithm to work substantially better.
 For example consider adding $l$ new field equations $y_i^2-y_i=0$, then the number of solution of the new polynomial system will increase by a factor of $2^l$, however the length of the shortest vector stays the same -- indeed one can see that the shortest vector is an affine combination of solutions where all the new variables are set to $0$.\footnote{To see this consider the coordinates corresponding to monomials not including the new variables.}